Voice Canvas - AI Art Director - XeLseD

 parsedParams = JSON.parse(openAIResponseContent);

-Converts the JSON string from OpenAI into a JavaScript object so we can access its properties
+Converts the text OpenAI sent back into a real JavaScript object so its properties (visualType, color, speed, count) can be read

 visualParams.visualType = ['waves', 'particles', 'circles', 'lines'].includes(parsedParams.visualType) ? parsedParams.visualType : 'waves';